Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Counting Flat Foldings

-where again the sum is over all suitable choices of $w$.
-In the case where both $u'$ and $v'$ are mountain folds, we have a similar sum over two choices of intermediate vertex, one below $u'$ and one above $v'$, forming two right-pointing subproblems with one left-pointing subproblem between them.
+In the case where both $u'$ and $v'$ are mountain folds, we have a similar sum over two choices of intermediate vertex, one below $u'$ and one above $v'$, forming two right-pointing subproblems with one left-pointing subproblem between them:

+However, we may avoid summing over all pairs of choices of $w$ and $x$ by factoring this expression.
+To do so, define